SchmollerLab/Cell_ACDC/README.md

 **Do not hesitate to contact me** here on GitHub (by opening an issue) or directly at my email francesco.padovani@helmholtz-muenchen.de for any problem and/or feedback on how to improve the user experience!

+## Update v1.2.4
+First release that is finally available on PyPi.

+Main new feature: custom trackers!
+You can now add any tracker you want by implementing a simple tracker class.
+See the [manual](https://github.com/SchmollerLab/Cell_ACDC/blob/main/UserManual/Cell-ACDC_User_Manual.pdf) at the section "**Adding trackers to the pipeline**".

+Additionally, this release includes many UI/UX improvements such as color and style customisation, alongside a light/dark mode switch.

 ## Update v1.2.3

 **NOTE: some users had issues installing the environment with this version.
 Please see this [issue](https://github.com/SchmollerLab/Cell_ACDC/issues/5) for a possible solution**